Welcome to our review of the Colugo Compact Stroller. Use this handy decision tree to decide what to do next:

 Overall, the Colugo Compact Stroller is our top choice in the compact stroller category.
 And for parents who live in small or urban spaces, we think the Colugo could easily be your one and only stroller (assuming you purchase the Infant Kit).

 The combination of design, size, features, buying experience and price are unmatched.
 And, while there are some quirks and small annoyances (we haven’t found a stroller that doesn’t have these), we feel like these are heavily outweighed by an overall excellent product at a great price.
-Which is why the Colugo Compact was our pick for best compact in our best strollers of 2022 list.
+Which is why the Colugo Compact was our pick for best compact in 2022.

 Where to buy & pricing